 The Department of Health Policy and Management awards competitive scholarships to accepted students who are pursuing the PhD program.

 If you are in the process of applying, keep in mind that your application also serves as your scholarship application.
-In most cases, no additional forms or documentation needs to be submitted.
+In most cases, no additional forms or documentation need to be submitted.

 In addition to the competitive scholarships, the following NIH-sponsored predoctoral training grant programs are available for U.S. citizens and permanent residents.
 One must be admitted to the department's PhD program before one is considered for the training grant positions.

 Provides predoctoral support to students interested in health care policy and health services research, specifically primary care policy.
-Financial support for trainees is available for up to two years of full-time study.
+Financial support for trainees is available for three years of full-time study.

 Provides pre- and post-doctoral support to students interested in mental health and addiction policy research.
-Financial support for trainees is available for up to two years of full-time study.
-Interested students should contact Dr. Colleen Barry for further information.
+Financial support for trainees is available for three years of full-time study.

 Injury and Violence Prevention Opportunities